ccallawa/alyvix_server_doc/stylesheet.rst

 .. rubric:: Sidebar Title

 A **sidebar** creates a box that floats to the left.
-Other elements will tend to wrap around it:
+Other elements will tend to wrap around it (not recommended for tablets or smartphones).

 .. sidebar:: Sidebar Title
    :subtitle: *Optional Sidebar Subtitle*